More than just a place to live

 For supportive housing or rental assistance, applicants must be income-eligible residents of Orange County and be homeless or potentially homeless.

 All applicants must complete the Supportive Housing Application and mail to the address indicated on the form.
-Print the Supportive Housing Application here: Supportive Housing Application
+Print the application here: Supportive Housing Application

 RECAP’s Supportive Housing Program